Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Methodology: vsPAIR Framework

 In order to prevent excessive averaging in the $\omega$ parameter estimation, we append an optional second term: a binary entropy penalty that encourages decisive gating predictions.
 This term equals zero when $\hat{\omega}_j \in \{0, 1\}$ and is maximized at $\hat{\omega}_j = 0.5$, pushing the mapping to commit to activation or deactivation rather than hedging with intermediate probabilities.

 There are many other ways to train this mapping, and many techniques from generative modeling are applicable.
 For example, one approach is to directly match the encoded latent samples by minimizing a reconstruction loss between $z_x$ and $M^{\gets}(z_y)$.
-If an MSE loss is used here, then $M^\gets$ { can approximate}
+In the case that $\ell_x = \ell_y$ have the same dimension, the pushforward of $q_{\phi_y}(z_y \mid y)$ under $M^{\gets}$ can be learned to approximate $q_{\phi_x}(z_x \mid x)$. { Alternatively, KL divergences are also applicable in place of the MSE loss we use.}